DomoApps/Test-AI-Review/docs/Connectors/API-Data-Connection/quickstart.md

 George Boole,TRUE
 ```

-Domo will return a response of success or error for the outcome of data being imported into DataSet.
+Domo will return a response of success or error for the outcome of data being imported into the DataSet.

 #### Sample Response
 ```HTTP